• Skip to Content

 Students who enter the program will be required to successfully complete a series of pre-orientation modules prior to enrollment in the program.
 All students are expected to show competence in the content areas of these modules.

-Please note that for the online EdD program, an offer of admission is for the specific cohort to which an application is submitted.
+Please note that, for the online EdD program, an offer of admission is for the specific cohort to which an application has been submitted.
 Students may accept or decline the admission offer only; deferring to a future cohort is not an option.

 Program Structure and Requirements